Xiaoyang-Huang/react-draggable-masonry/README.md

 # React-Draggable-Masonry

-An open source library to provider a draggable masonry layout for your react projects
+An open source library to provider a draggable masonry layout for your react projects, the layout is implmented by CSS and the lib is lightweight, only dependent on react.

 # Demo